Laravel-Backpack/docs/4.0/upgrade-guide.md

 The steps below should apply for each of your CrudControllers.
 For each Step, go through every one of your CrudControllers (usually stored in ```app\Http\Controllers\Admin```:

+**Step 2.1** Change your Extra CRUD Routes to use `setupOperationNameRoutes` or in `custom.php` instead of using `with()`:
+Backpack no longer provides a `->with()` function for adding extra routes on your controllers.

+Instead use methods which look like setupOperationNameRoutes() or add them as regular routes in `routes/backpack/custom.php`

+See the latest docs for more details [Add Extra CRUD Routes](https://backpackforlaravel.com/docs/4.0/crud-how-to#add-extra-crud-routes)

 **Step 3.** Make sure the method where you set up your CrudPanel is called ```setup()```, not ```__construct()```.
 Especially if you've generated your CRUDs using versions of Backpack v3 from 2016-2017.
 In most cases you can just rename ```__construct()``` to ```setup()```, since ```setup()``` is called inside ```CrudController::__construct()``` anyway.

 **Step 4.** In v4, CrudController comes with ZERO operations loaded by default (instead of create, read, update, delete).
 You need to use a few operation traits in each of you EntityCrudControllers, to enable the previously-default operations: